pengutronix/genimage/README.rst

 :align:			Alignment value to use for automatic computation of ``offset``
 			and ``size``.
 Defaults to 1 for partitions not in the partition table, otherwise to the image's ``align`` value.
 :partition-type:	Used by dos partition tables to specify the partition type.
-Using
-			this option with a GPT partition table will create a hybrid MBR partition table with a maximum of 3 partition entries(this limit does not effect the maximum number of GPT partition entries in the same image).
 :image:			The image file this partition shall be filled with
 :autoresize:		Boolean specifying that the partition should be resized
 			automatically.
 For UBI volumes this means that the